thrly/pen-plotter-resources/README.md

  Then run the command to render your gcode for the desired layer:

- `vpype -c thrly-config.toml read --no-crop -a stroke circle-packed.svg ldelete --keep 1 layout -m 3cm 282x210mm pagerotate linemerge reloop linesort gwrite -p fast-plot circle-pack-layer-1.gcode`
+ `vpype -c thrly-config.toml read --no-crop -a stroke circle-packed.svg layout -m 3cm 282x210mm pagerotate ldelete --keep 1 linemerge reloop linesort gwrite -p fast-plot circle-pack-layer-1.gcode`

+ Ensure that you delete the layers _after_ setting your layout/scale/position, otherwise the layers will be out of alignment with each other.
  Then repeat for each layer.

 ## GRBL (Pen Servo)